Skip to main content

 Why Satan Recycles

 Recently I have taken some heat by suggesting that perhaps the sole power to destroy this planet does not rest in our hands (or our aerosol cans).
 I was even called arrogant for saying that, which is funny, because I believe that real arrogance is believing that I can destroy the planet.
 So when I celebrated Earth Day by finally getting to that pesky burn pile in the back yard, I viewed it as a sign of my humility.
 Nevertheless, I felt like this would be a good chance for me to clarify my position.
 Obvious point #1: Jesus will destroy this planet, not us.
 Read Revelation.
 People try to rebut this by saying that we should still preserve it.
 That is arrogance!
 Who are we to think that we can in any way affect God’s sovereign timetable?
 Obvious point #2: God created this planet with a protective water canopy that covered the earth and filtered out the harmful UV rays.
 This caused people to live longer and be healthier, and it also made the planet ideal for plant and animal life.
-H
+Howe

 Who is God? part 2